KatherineMichel/setting-up-an-open-source-project/README.md

 ## .gitignore

 When running code locally, some files may be generated that are only for your own local use.
 A .gitignore is a dotfile used to instruct Git to not include these files when pushing code to GitHub, where they would be unncessary.
 GitHub provides .gitignore templates that vary by language or framework.
+Alternatively, files to be ignored can be stores in hidden folders named .git/info/exclude.

 * [GitHub .gitignore Templates](https://github.com/github/gitignore)

+## .gitattributes

 ## .gitconfig